Cybersecurity Architecture - Professional Program

 Artifacts: TADA overlay pack; DRM log; testable acceptance criteria

-Level 2: CORE — Cybersecurity Architecture (CSA)
+CORE Courses — Cybersecurity Architecture

 Architecture practice, decision records, parent-standard orientation, D-SSF basics, controls mapping.